Jewellery Quarter: Transport

 The Jewellery Quarter is served by the Jewellery Quarter station, a co-joined stop on both the West Midlands Metro and the main rail line into Birmingham Snow Hill station.
 It was opened as a passenger railway station in 1995 as part of the "Jewellery Line" project and Midland Metro services commenced in 1999.
 It is located on the Birmingham to Worcester via Kidderminster Line.
 It is located partly on the site of the Hockley goods facilities.
-The Hockley railway station is a disused station located about 100 yd away from the current Jewellery Quarter station.
+The Hockley railway station is a disused station located about 100 yd away from the current Jewellery Quarter station although little remains of the station.
 It was open from 1854 until 1972.
 A viaduct starts at Snow Hill station and becomes a tunnel, cutting beneath the Jewellery Quarter.
-A new entrance to Snow Hill station is being constructed within the viaduct on the opposite side of Great Charles Street Queensway, within the Jewellery Quarter.
+The second entrance to Snow Hill station was opened in 2011.
+This entrance is located within the viaduct, on Livery Street in the Jewellery Quarter.
+This entrance allows easy access to the Jewellery Quarter from Snow Hill station, as before this entrance was opened access to Snow Hill station was available only on the other side of Great Charles Street Queensway.